paicontreras/hiragana-practice/README.md

 ##How to use this Repository
 There are two main contents in this repository:
 - The files of the hiragana project
-- and the resources that helped me to learn Ruby (in /extras folder)
+- The resources that helped me to learn Ruby (in /extras folder)

 ##What is "Learn IT, Girl!"?
 Learn IT Girl is a mentorship program for women around the globe.
 The aim is to help women learn a programming language for free while doing an project with the help of a mentor.